The 14 Dreamiest Hotels on the French Riviera

 • Book now

 A decade in the making, a centuries-old convent—abandoned for years—has been given a new lease on life as a hotel in the heights of Old Nice.
 Even many Niçois were not aware of the enormous garden that abuts the hilltop citadel.
 Summit the Old Town’s cobbled staircases (or ask the hotel to pick you up in a golf cart) and you’ll arrive at a discreet entrance that gives way to a courtyard planted with orange trees and terraced gardens.
-In many ways, the Hôtel du Couvent—the result of a 93-million-euro investment—is a symbol of Nice’s renaissance as a tourist destination.
-The city under Mayor Christian Estrosi has sought to invest in the hospitality sector, bringing vitality to the city that’s considered the gateway to the Riviera.
+In many ways, the Hôtel du Couvent—the result of a €93 million (about US$107.8 million) investment—is a symbol of Nice’s renaissance as a tourist destination.
+The city, under Mayor Christian Estrosi, has sought to invest in the hospitality sector, bringing vitality to the city that’s considered the gateway to the Riviera.

 The project is from French hotelier Valéry Grégo.
-A team of architects and designers plunged into the historical archives, and visited other monasteries, to create an aesthetic that’s respectful of the site’s heritage.
+A team of architects and designers plunged into the historical archives and visited other monasteries to create an aesthetic that’s respectful of the site’s heritage.
 The feel is minimalist to echo the place’s monastic origins.
 Every piece of furniture was chosen with care, such as the desks custom-made from old timber ship masts, and the antiques sourced from across Europe.
 The 88 guest rooms, spread across four buildings, are styled in earth tones.
 Standouts include the two-bedroom Marguerite Suite—its garden even comes with a barbecue grill—and room P25 (in the Pertus building) with a balcony overlooking the garden.
 Note: Rooms don’t have TVs.

 From garden lunches at La Guingette to the spa inspired by ancient Roman baths, the hotel facilities also draw locals.
 Churning out croissants and focaccia, the bakery was built around the convent’s original oven.
 The apothecary-style L’Herboristerie—its wood-paneled walls stocked with jars of herbs—is a collaboration with a local herbalist who’s been foraging in the nearby mountains for decades.
-Soon, the cloister will host a weekly farmer’s market.
+Soon, the cloister will host a weekly farmers’ market.

 Hôtel Les Roches Rouges, a Beaumier Hotel